List of unproduced X-Men film series projects: X-Men: Fear the Beast

 X-Men: Fear the Beast was the title of a spin-off film pitched by Byron Burton, former assistant to editor/composer John Ottman while he was working on X-Men: Apocalypse.
 Ottman was skeptical of the idea that Beast could carry his own film, but when Burton said he could complete a script in two weeks, Ottman gave the aspiring screenwriter a chance to prove the idea could work.

 After reading Burton's draft, Ottman decided to join the project and rework the script as a $90 million film.
 Fear the Beast would have been set in the late 1980s, opening in a snow-covered Inuit village that was being stalked by a mysterious creature.
 Ottman likened the film to John Carpenter's The Thing, due to both settings involving an "inhospitable environment".
 The story would then jump forward to Hank McCoy living in the X-Mansion, where he would be struggling to keep his mutation under control with a serum that was introduced in X-Men: Days of Future Past.
 His beastly nature surfaced during a Danger Room sequence, where the Friends of Humanity would have also made an appearance.
 Early in the first act, it would be revealed that Hank had been helping a scientist with a similar mutation known as Dr. Paul Cartier.

 Hank provided Cartier with a sample of his serum, but would later discover that he was the one terrorizing the Inuit village at the start of the film as the Wendigo.
 It would culminate in a showdown where Hank teamed up with Wolverine, who was located by Professor X using Cerebro.
 Fear the Beast ended with a tease of Mister Sinister having watched all of the proceedings.
 This was going to be a set up to Sinister being a multi-film villain orchestrating things.

 Ottman passed the idea around to people at 20th Century Fox, but because Fear the Beast involved core X-Men characters such as Professor X and Beast, the film needed to be signed off by Simon Kinberg.
 Kinberg was the key architect behind the X-Men films and was working on Dark Phoenix at the time.
 He politely declined to read the script to avoid being influenced by it, as he had plans to reintroduce Wolverine into the X-Men films after Hugh Jackman retired from the role.
 As such, Wolverine being used in any other film would have muddled Kinberg's plans.
 However, Ottman didn't mind as he would have pushed to direct the film himself had Fox been interested.

-Ottman was constantly reworking the script to avoid any problems that would have showed up in post-production.
+Ottman was constantly reworking the script to avoid any problems that would have shown up in post-production.
 Both Ottman and Burton noted that the version of Fear the Beast they originally pitched was an early draft that would have changed over time.